 Write a Great Headline

-Your headline can make or break your release.
-It should be a short and snappy attention grabber.
-It should include points from your release and sum up its subject.
+Your headline can make or break your media release.
+It should be a short and snappy attention grabber that includes points from your release and sums up its subject.
 The headline is what encourages the media to read your release.
 Take your time and make it good.

 Give Your Reader a Reason to Click